Authorities: NYC Defendant Who Crashed Stolen Mercedes On GWB Is Serial Car Thief

 “The vehicle proceeded to drive around the detectives’ vehicle and head eastbound to the lower level of the GWB, where it crashed into four other vehicles stopped in traffic,” she said.

-Although records list her as a man, authorities said James told them she identified as a woman.
+Although records list her as a man, authorities said James told them that she identifies as a woman.

 The new charges against her include endangerment, eluding and receiving stolen property.

-Note: UPDATE: An 18-year-old New York City resident busted after crashing a car stolen from a Paramus dealership at the George Washington Bridge has been arrested several times – and almost immediately released – after committing similar crimes.